Linear95/SPAG/README.md

 We explore the **S**elf-**P**lay training of LLMs in an **A**dversarial language **G**ame (SPAG) named [*Adversarial Taboo*](https://arxiv.org/abs/1911.01622).
-With the training epoch of SPAG increasing, the LLM reasoning ability continuously improves as shown in plots below:
+With the training epoch of SPAG increasing, the LLM reasoning ability continuously improves as shown in the plots below:
 <p align="center">
   <img src="figures/spag-reasoning-plot.png" height="80%" width="80%">
 </p>